reimagined/resolve/docs/api-reference.md

 ### loadEvents

-Gets an array of events and the next cursor from the store based on the specified filtering criteria.
+Gets an array of events and the next cursor from the store based on the specified filter criteria.

 ##### Arguments